 “Devoting a program to Minimalist and microtonal compositions could easily amount to an egghead agenda; leave it to the American Modern Ensemble to make it a party instead." - The New York Times

 Each season, AME holds three annual competitions for composers of ALL ages.
 Winners receive performances, with recordings, videos, and cash awards.
-AME also produces professional recordings via it's house label, American Modern Recordings (AMR), which has received fantastic reviews in Gramophone, the LA Music Examiner, The New York Times, Audiophile Audition, Sequenza21, and New Music Box, and all our albums have made it to the Grammy® Ballot for the past four seasons.
+AME also produces stellar recordings via it's house label, American Modern Recordings (AMR), which has received fantastic reviews in Gramophone, the LA Music Examiner, The New York Times, Sequenza21, and New Music Box, and all our albums have made it to the Grammy® Ballot for the past four seasons.

 AME’s educational and outreach initiatives are robust, and have included residencies at universities such as Princeton University, James Madison University, Keene State College, the CUNY Graduate Center, Adelphi, Rutgers, and more.
 AME is deeply invested in collaboration.
 Some examples are Cutting Edge New Music Festival, Prototype Opera Festival, American Opera Projects, On Site Opera, the Dance Theater of Harlem, and the Mazzini Dance Collective (former principal dancer with the Paul Taylor Dance Company).
 Beginning in 2015, AME has an In-Situ partnership with National Sawdust in Williamsburg, Brooklyn.